October 2019 - June 2020

 This module comprises courses on the basic principles of international humanitarian law (IHL), the protection of persons and property in international armed conflict, the classification of armed conflicts and the law of non-international armed conflicts.

-This module comprises courses on international refugee law, the interplay between IHL and human rights and peacebuilding in post-conflict situations.
+This module comprises courses on international human rights law, the interplay between IHL and human rights, international refugee law, and preventing and combating terrorism.

-This module comprises courses on international criminal law and the International Criminal Court and tribunals.
+This module comprises courses on international criminal law and the system of international criminal justice.

-One of the core outputs of the Executive Master is a master’s thesis written under the guidance of a faculty member.
+One of the core outputs of the Executive Master is a master’s thesis written under the guidance of a faculty memberthat allows participants to investigate a subject of special interest and deepen their knowledge and expertise through research as well as exchanges with experts, scholars and practitioners.
 Participants are not required to remain on campus or in Geneva to write their thesis.

 The Geneva Academy is a leading education and research institution in international humanitarian law, human rights and transitional justice.